Skip to main content

 moat grant ssh --host github.com

-Then add the grant to your agent.yaml:
+Then add the grant to your moat.yaml:

 grants: